Remote, United States

 • Model a culture of collective care and trust across the organization that centers the well-being of our people.

-• Develop and manage the Executive Office annual work plan and budget.
+• Develop and manage the People and Culture department’s annual work plan and budget

 • Submitting and approving expense reports and approving timecards by stated deadlines.